wuruoyun/vue-component-lib-starter/README.md

 ### Styling

-Individual compopnent may have styles defined in its `.vue` file.
+Individual components may have styles defined in its `.vue` file.
 They will be processed, combined and minified into `dist/style.css`, which is included in the `exports` list in [package.json](package.json).

 If you have library level styles shared by all components in the library, you may add them to [src/assets/main.scss](src/assets/main.scss).
 This file is imported in [index.ts](src/index.ts), therefore the processed styles are also included into `dist/style.css`.
 To avoid conflicting with other global styles, consider pre-fixing the class names or wrapping them into a namespace class.